Align Technology, Inc. (NASDAQ:ALGN) Shares Sold by Brown Brothers Harriman & Co.

-Brown Brothers Harriman & Co. cut its holdings in shares of Align Technology, Inc. (NASDAQ:ALGN) by 32.8% during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 2,349 shares of the medical equipment provider’s stock after selling 1,146 shares during the period.
-Brown Brothers Harriman & Co.’s holdings in Align Technology were worth $1,435,000 at the end of the most recent reporting period.
+Brown Brothers Harriman & Co. lowered its holdings in shares of Align Technology, Inc. (NASDAQ:ALGN) by 32.8% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 2,349 shares of the medical equipment provider’s stock after selling 1,146 shares during the period.
+Brown Brothers Harriman & Co.’s holdings in Align Technology were worth $1,435,000 as of its most recent SEC filing.

-A number of other institutional investors have also modified their holdings of the business.
-Jackson Square Partners LLC purchased a new position in Align Technology in the 1st quarter valued at $177,954,000.
+A number of other institutional investors have also modified their holdings of ALGN.
+Jackson Square Partners LLC purchased a new stake in Align Technology in the 1st quarter valued at approximately $177,954,000.
 FMR LLC raised its holdings in Align Technology by 185.3% during the second quarter.
-FMR LLC now owns 501,150 shares of the medical equipment provider’s stock worth $306,203,000 after purchasing an additional 325,499 shares in the last quarter.
-Point72 Asset Management L.P. lifted its position in Align Technology by 998.3% in the first quarter.
-Point72 Asset Management L.P. now owns 262,500 shares of the medical equipment provider’s stock valued at $142,152,000 after purchasing an additional 238,600 shares during the period.
-Vanguard Group Inc. boosted its holdings in Align Technology by 3.2% in the 2nd quarter.
-Vanguard Group Inc. now owns 6,821,063 shares of the medical equipment provider’s stock valued at $4,167,670,000 after purchasing an additional 213,951 shares in the last quarter.
-Finally, Winslow Capital Management LLC increased its position in Align Technology by 39.8% during the 1st quarter.
-Winslow Capital Management LLC now owns 667,827 shares of the medical equipment provider’s stock worth $361,648,000 after purchasing an additional 190,164 shares during the period.
+FMR LLC now owns 501,150 shares of the medical equipment provider’s stock worth $306,203,000 after purchasing an additional 325,499 shares during the last quarter.
+Point72 Asset Management L.P. boosted its position in Align Technology by 998.3% during the first quarter.
+Point72 Asset Management L.P. now owns 262,500 shares of the medical equipment provider’s stock worth $142,152,000 after purchasing an additional 238,600 shares in the last quarter.
+Vanguard Group Inc. grew its holdings in Align Technology by 3.2% in the second quarter.
+Vanguard Group Inc. now owns 6,821,063 shares of the medical equipment provider’s stock valued at $4,167,670,000 after purchasing an additional 213,951 shares during the last quarter.
+Finally, Winslow Capital Management LLC increased its position in shares of Align Technology by 39.8% in the first quarter.
+Winslow Capital Management LLC now owns 667,827 shares of the medical equipment provider’s stock valued at $361,648,000 after buying an additional 190,164 shares in the last quarter.
 83.32% of the stock is currently owned by institutional investors.

-A number of research analysts recently weighed in on the company.
-Credit Suisse Group upped their price objective on Align Technology from $715.00 to $732.00 and gave the stock an “outperform” rating in a report on Thursday, July 29th.
-BNP Paribas started coverage on shares of Align Technology in a report on Thursday, July 8th.
-They issued an “outperform” rating and a $790.00 price target for the company.
-Exane BNP Paribas started coverage on Align Technology in a research note on Thursday, July 8th.
-They set an “outperform” rating and a $790.00 price target on the stock.
-Piper Sandler upped their target price on Align Technology from $735.00 to $775.00 and gave the company an “overweight” rating in a research note on Thursday, July 29th.
-Finally, William Blair reissued an “outperform” rating on shares of Align Technology in a research report on Thursday, July 29th.
-Two equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
-According to MarketBeat.com, Align Technology presently has an average rating of “Buy” and an average target price of $680.71.
+Several research analysts recently issued reports on the company.
+Piper Sandler lifted their price objective on Align Technology from $735.00 to $775.00 and gave the stock an “overweight” rating in a research report on Thursday, July 29th.
+Exane BNP Paribas started coverage on shares of Align Technology in a research note on Thursday, July 8th.
+They issued an “outperform” rating and a $790.00 target price for the company.
+BNP Paribas began coverage on shares of Align Technology in a report on Thursday, July 8th.
+They issued an “outperform” rating and a $790.00 target price on the stock.
+William Blair reiterated an “outperform” rating on shares of Align Technology in a report on Thursday, July 29th.
+Finally, Credit Suisse Group upped their price objective on shares of Align Technology from $715.00 to $732.00 and gave the company an “outperform” rating in a research note on Thursday, July 29th.
+Two equities research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of “Buy” and an average target price of $680.71.

+Align Technology (NASDAQ:ALGN) last posted its earnings results on Tuesday, July 27th.
+The medical equipment provider reported $3.04 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $2.13 by $0.91.
+The firm had revenue of $1.01 billion during the quarter, compared to the consensus estimate of $942.26 million.
+Align Technology had a net margin of 20.10% and a return on equity of 21.42%.
+Analysts expect that Align Technology, Inc. will post 9.1 EPS for the current fiscal year.

 Align Technology Company Profile